 When looking for a health insurance policy, the first thing you need to do is to consider all your family members.
 Based on that, you need to choose between a family floater plan and an individual plan.
 If you choose the former, then be sure to check the cap on the number of members allowed to be covered in a single policy.
 You also have to keep the age of the youngest and the oldest family member in mind when you buy a family floater plan because your premium will depend on that.
 Experts recommend buying a separate policy for senior citizens and an individual plan for younger people in the family to avoid paying a higher premium.
 Don’t forget to keep the medical condition of your family members in mind and make a note of all the pre-existing health conditions as well as potential health risks, such as blood pressure, cholesterol, diabetes, etc. You can also consider buying an individual plan for people with pre-existing medical conditions as their premium will be higher.
 It is best to speak with your doctor to get a better idea and tips to choose an insurance policy.

 Step 2: Assess the coverage you need

 The cost of healthcare in India is increasing at a rapid pace.
 So the sum insured of your health insurance should be adjusted to the inflated expenses.
-Before you finalize the cover amount, keep the information such as age, medical status, future medical needs, inflation, and income handy.
+Before you finalize the cover amount, keep the information such as age, medical status, future medical needs, medicare, inflation, and income handy.

 Step 3: Compare plans